mgorunuch/finetune-link-extraction/README.md

 # LLM Link Extraction Finetuning

-A demonstration of finetuning large language models for precise URL extraction from text.
+A demonstration of finetuning large language models for precise URL extraction from text. (have never fine tunned the model before)

 ## Overview

+This is a test project to evaluate how much time is needed to implement link extraction functionality from HTML pages.

 This project shows how to finetune an open-source LLM to improve its ability to extract links from text while filtering out invalid or irrelevant content.